Salvage-A/Salvage-A/README.md

 🚀 **Data Analyst | Power BI & SQL Expert | Aspiring Data Scientist**

-With 5+ years, I transform complex data into clear, actionable insights for smarter decision-making.
+With over 5+ years, I transform complex data into clear, actionable insights for smarter decision-making.
 With strong expertise in SQL, Power BI, and Excel, I'm now expanding into the world of AI and Machine Learning.

 ### 🔧 Tools & Skills
 - **Languages**: SQL, Python, DAX